- What is cat epilepsy?

 Don’t move or touch the cat

 It is tempting for a loving cat owner to want to help their pet in those moments, but you should avoid touching your cat during the seizure, unless absolutely necessary.
-If they’re in danger of hurting themselves by falling or hitting a hard surface, you should move your pet to a safer place.
+However, if they’re in danger of hurting themselves by falling or hitting a hard surface, you should move your pet to a safer place.
 Make sure you use a blanket to avoid being bitten or scratched, as these behaviours can be very common during a seizure even in a pet that is normally very docile.

 Call the vet if the seizure doesn’t stop